rakib-shahid/rs5x4_host/README.md

 - packaged working on desktop and laptop
 - solved music symbol scrolling, perfect now 🤓
 - solved long string stack corruption (by changing to vector lol)

+# Steps for building from source

+This is mainly so I don't forget.

+Install CMake, ninja, mingw.
+Clone repo and install requirements in vcpkg_rf.txt.
+Run commands in commands.txt